Claudette Colbert: The early films, 1928–1934

-Colbert's career got a further boost when Cecil B. DeMille cast her as femme fatale Poppaea in the historical epic The Sign of the Cross (1932), opposite Fredric March and Charles Laughton.
+Colbert's career got a further boost when she played the supporting role as femme fatale Poppaea in Cecil B. DeMille's historical epic The Sign of the Cross (1932), opposite Fredric March and Charles Laughton.
 In one of the best-remembered scenes of her film career, she bathes nude in a marble pool filled with asses' milk.
-The film was one of her biggest box-office hits.
+The film was the highest-grossing picture of the year in the United States.

 In 1933, Colbert renegotiated her contract with Paramount to allow her to appear in films for other studios.
+The pioneering screwball comedy film Three-Cornered Moon reached No. 9 in the National Board of Review Awards in 1933.
 Her musical voice, a contralto that footnotes list as being coached by Bing Crosby, was also featured in Torch Singer (1933), co-starring Ricardo Cortez and David Manners.
-Partly as a result, she was ranked as the year's 13th box-office star.
+Partly as results, she was ranked as the year's 13th box-office star.
 By 1933, she had appeared in 21 films, averaging four per year.
-Many of her early films were commercial successes, and her performances were admired.
-Her leading roles were down-to-earth and diverse, highlighting her versatility.
+Many of her early films were dramatics, and her performances were admired.
+Colbert's leading roles were down-to-earth and diverse, highlighting her versatility.

 Colbert was initially reluctant to appear in the screwball comedy It Happened One Night (1934).
-The studio agreed to pay her $50,000 for the role, and guaranteed filming would be done within four weeks so she could take a planned vacation.
+The studio agreed to pay her $50,000 for the role and guaranteed filming would be done within four weeks so she could take a planned vacation.
 She won the Academy Award for Best Actress for the film.

 In Cleopatra (1934), Colbert played the title role opposite Warren William and Henry Wilcoxon.
-It was the highest-grossing picture of that year in the United States.
-Thereafter, Colbert did not wish to be portrayed as overtly sexual, and later refused such roles.
-Imitation of Life (1934), when she was on loan to Universal, was another box-office success.
-Those three films were nominated for the Academy Award for Best Picture in the next year.
-Colbert is the only actress to date to star in three films nominated for Best Motion Picture in the same year.
+It was the second highest-grossing picture of that year in the United States.
+Thereafter, Colbert did not wish to be portrayed as overtly sexual and later refused such roles.
+She was loaned to Universal Pictures for Imitation of Life (1934), which was another box-office success.
+Those three films were nominated for the Academy Award for Best Picture in the next year; Colbert is the only actress to date to star in three films nominated for Best Motion Picture in the same year.